icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 <a name="tools-misc"></a>
 #### Misc

+* [Synthical](https://synthical.com) - AI-powered collaborative research environment.
+You can use it to get recommendations of articles based on reading history, simplify papers, find out what articles are trending, search articles by meaning (not just keywords), create and share folders of articles, see lists of articles from specific companies and universities, and add highlights.
 * [Humanloop](https://humanloop.com) – Humanloop is a platform for prompt experimentation, finetuning models for better performance, cost optimization, and collecting model generated data and user feedback.
 * [Qdrant](https://qdrant.tech) – Qdrant is [open source](https://github.com/qdrant/qdrant) vector similarity search engine with extended filtering support, written in Rust.
 * [milvus](https://milvus.io) – Milvus is [open source](https://github.com/milvus-io/milvus) vector database for production AI, written in Go and C++, scalable and blazing fast for billions of embedding vectors.